dewi-alliance/hotspot-manufacturers/template.md

 ## Hardware Security Element (required)
 * The community is concerned about devices that can be easily hacked, specifically by copying their swarm_key files.
-Applications should include plan for how the devices will be secured, potentially including:
+Applications should include plan for how the devices will be secured.
+* The approved security element is an ECC608.
+If you would like to use an alternative security element your HIP19 will require additional review, please email Dewi (christina@dewi.org).
 * Are you using an ECC608.
 Yes or no?
 * Encrypted/locked-down firmware.
 Yes or no?
 * Encrypted storage of the miner swarm_key, either via disk encryption or hardware measures.
 Yes or No?
 * Encrypted buses, potting and other anti-tampering measures.
 Yes or No?
 * Willingness to submit a prototype for audit, and sharing those audit results publicly (pass or fail) Yes or No?

-## Hardware Information (required)
+## Hardware Information (required).
+Please provide detailed hardware designs, including relevant parts.
-* The approved security element is an ECC608.
-If you would like to use an alternative security element your HIP19 will require additional review, please email Dewi (christina@dewi.org).
+Evidence of a functioning prototype - photos, videos.
+Renderings are OK but physical prototypes are much, much better.
+* What are your plans for software setup and configuration for the devices?
+This would includes remote updates and the ability for hosts to change wifi settings, via Helium's official app or otherwise.
 * Which security implementation (ECC608, TPM, TrustZone, other) are you using?
 * Which LoRa chipset are you planning to use in your gateway? (i.e. SX1302, SX1303, etc, only list one) We recommend you don't use the SX1301 in new designs.